 Any undergraduate degree from the State University of New York requires completing a suite of "general education" courses; for ESF students, this means one course from seven of ten "Knowledge and Skill Areas," totaling 30 credit hours.
 The requirement is designed to give you the academic breadth necessary to become a well-rounded world citizen, in addition to becoming knowledgeable in your special area of study.
 Details of the requirement for each major are given on the respective Plan Sheet, but in all majors four subject areas are automatically satisfied by core courses:

-Communication - Written and Oral (EWP 190) Mathematics (APM105 or APM391) Diversity: Equity, Inclusion, and Social Justice (choice) Natural Sciences (EFB 101)
+Communication - Written and Oral (EWP 190)

+Diversity: Equity, Inclusion, and Social Justice (choice)